You are not alone. Here are some helpful separation and divorce resources.

 The Truth about Children and Divorce

-Robert Emery’s website offers parents Ten Tips for the Holidays, a Children’s Bill of Rights, and sample parenting plans based on the parents’ level of cooperation.
+Robert Emery’s book offers parents Ten Tips for the Holidays, a Children’s Bill of Rights, and sample parenting plans based on the parents’ level of cooperation.

 Up To Parents